 Table Of Contents

 Ever wondered what foods lower testosterone and why?
-As men age, the testosterone levels start to lower and the foods you are eating might not be helping.
+As men age, their testosterone levels start to lower and certain foods can actually contribute to a decrease in these levels.
 Here is a list of the top foods that lower testosterone and foods that boost testosterone.
-If you want to boost your levels even more, take Mdrive Prime.

 Soy-based products contain compounds called phytoestrogens, which are essentially dietary forms of estrogen.
 Diets with a high phytoestrogen intake essentially increase your estrogen levels, which simultaneously lowers your testosterone levels.
 Soy can be found in a wide variety of foods these days, but it's especially popular in meat alternatives like tofu and other plant-based sources of protein.